Mirror-mediated long-range coupling and robust phase locking of spatially separated exciton-polariton condensates: EXPERIMENTAL RESULTS

 Note that there is now an asymmetry between the two interference images.
 The image on left side corresponds to the overlap of the image of Condensate 1 with the feedback light when both signals have traveled the same distance.
 The image on the right side shows the same two spots, but these do not travel equal distances on both paths, and therefore there is no interference, since the different in paths is greater than the coherence time of the condensate.

 \item {\bf With the feedback light from one condensate going onto the other, interference shows that the two condensates now are phase locked.} Figure \ref{fig5}(a) shows the image from the same experimental configuration as Figure \ref{fig4}, but now with both condensates (and their feedback beams) present.
 Fringes are seen across the entire condensate area.
 As seen in Figure~\ref{fig5}(c), the fringe visibility is about 10\%.
+Here ``phase locked'' is meant in the delay-synchronization (time-lag locking) sense.
+Because condensate~2 is driven by the \emph{delayed} injected field originating from condensate~1, the locked relation is between phases at different times, schematically

+(and analogously for mutual coupling).
+The reduced visibility compared to the self-interference case indicates partial locking and residual relative-phase fluctuations; it does not imply nanosecond-scale equal-time mutual coherence.
 Fluctuations of the condensates may be responsible for less than perfect coherence, but there is clearly a phase correlation of the two.

 In principle, the feedback light from Condensate 1 hitting Condensate 2 can also interfere with the image of Condensate 1.
 To avoid this, the feedback spot was moved to one side of condensate 2, and the overlap of the images of condensates 1 and 2 included only a tiny fraction of this spot.
 Therefore, the only way for there to be interference of the two images is if the feedback seed from Condensate 1 brings Condensate 2 into phase locking as a whole entity, and then the far side of that Condensate 2 interferes with the light from Condensate 1.
+To verify that the interference between a condensate and its own feedback beam does not influence the phase-locking observations, we extracted the interference fringes from Fig. 4.
+The results are shown in Fig. S3 and discussed in the supplementary material.
+We have also indicated the position of feedback beam 2 in Fig. S6 of the supplementary material.

 \item {\bf As a control experiment, the feedback light is blocked, and the two condensates no longer are phase locked.} The interference pattern of the two images occurs {\em only} when the feedback signal is sent from one condensate to the other.
 Figure~\ref{fig5}(b) shows the interference image under exactly the same conditions as (a), but with the feedback beam to M1 blocked, and Figure~\ref{fig5}(c) shows a comparison of the intensity profile along a cut perpendicular to the fringes for the cases (a) and (b).